oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

    - Run `bash scripts/install_prerequisites.sh`.
 This installs the build tools and project dependencies.
    - Run `bash scripts/start.sh`.
 This will install Google App Engine, and start a Python server from which you can run Oppia locally.
    - If installation has succeeded, you should now be able to access Oppia at `http://localhost:8181/`.

+** Troubleshooting **
+- Some users have reported that the scripts in the second part need to be run using `sudo`.